Andrew Bartlett

 Bartlett has a long standing commitment to Animal Welfare issues

-parliament and out in the broader community.
-In 2003 Senator
+and out in the broader community.
+In 2003 Senator Bartlett introduced

-Bartlett introduced a private members bill to overhaul the animal
+a private members bill to overhaul the animal welfare system in

-welfare system in Australia.
-His petition to end the live export
+Australia.
+His petition to end the live export trade has received

 In 2003 together with his senate colleague, Senator Stott Despoja,